tjcruz-dei/ICS_PCAPS/README.md

 ## CREDITS

-These captures were undertaken and provided by a team at the University of Coimbra (Portugal), working under the auspices of the ATENA H2020 project.
+These captures were undertaken and provided by a team from the University of Coimbra (Portugal), working under the auspices of the ATENA H2020 project.